brave/qa-resources/wikitemplate.md

 ## Context menus

 - [ ] Make sure context menu items in the URL bar work
-- [ ] Make sure context menu items on content work with no selected text.
+- [ ] Make sure context menu items on content work with no selected text
-- [ ] Make sure context menu items on content work with selected text.
+- [ ] Make sure context menu items on content work with selected text
-- [ ] Make sure context menu items on content work inside an editable control on `about:styles` (input, textarea, or contenteditable).
+- [ ] Make sure context menu items on content work inside an editable control on `about:styles` (input, textarea, or contenteditable)

 ## Find on page